cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 object identifier (also "relative OID").
-Since the encoding of each number is the same as for {{-sdnv}} Self-Delimiting Numeric Values (SDNVs), this tag can also be used for tagging a byte string that contains a sequence of zero or more SDNVs.
+Since the encoding of each number is the same as for {{-sdnv}} Self-Delimiting Numeric Values (SDNVs), this tag can also be used for tagging a byte string that contains a sequence of zero or more SDNVs (or a more application-specific tag can be created for such an application).

 Tag TBD112: structurally like TBD110, but understood to be relative to `1.3.6.1.4.1` (IANA Private Enterprise Number OID, {{?IANA.enterprise-numbers}}).
 Hence, the